Ludsgit/damage/README.md

 - - crit (value): sets the skill crit rate to value%
 - curse: toggles on/off cruel curse effect
 - sentence: toggles on/off death sentence effect
-- shred: toggles on/off display of boss defenses with damage modifier
+- shred: toggles on/off display of boss defenses with total modifier
 - inspect: toggles on/off display of damage modifier when inspecting someone
-- - (name) (server): prints damage modifier of name from server.
+- - (name) (server): prints total modifier of name from server.
 Possible servers: "Yurian", "Seren", "Mystel", "Shakan", "Velik", "Kaia" and "Shen".
 If player is in the same server as you, server argument is not needed
-- power: toggles on/off using power for damage modifier calculation
+- power: toggles on/off using power for total modifier calculation
+- equip (jewel.): calculates your total modifier after equipping a linked ring/earring/circlet/necklace.
+- - - rollback/1: calculates your total modifier after equipping the previous set of rolls of a linked ring/earring/circlet/necklace.
+- add: displays whether stats holding is enabled, and if so displays the currently held stats.
+- add (stat) (value): calculates total modifier after adding value to stat.
+Possible stats are "cp", "pierce", "ignore", "amp", "power".
+Class passives will be applied to the added stat(s).
+Currently not supported when inspecting other players; totalmodifier will be wrong if you inspect another type of class than your own
+- add hold: toggles on/off holding the stats added for the previous command.
+If hold is enabled, total modifier calculation has to be manually requested.

 ### Math